gibbok/typescript-book/README.md

 ### Optional Chaining

-The optional chaining operator ?. works like the regular dot operator (.) for accessing properties or methods.
-However, it gracefully handles null or undefined values by terminating the expression and returning undefined, instead of throwing an error.
+The optional chaining operator `?.` works like the regular dot operator (.) for accessing properties or methods.
+However, it gracefully handles null or undefined values by terminating the expression and returning `undefined``, instead of throwing an error.

 ```typescript
 type Person = {